derhuerst/match-gtfs-rt-to-gtfs/readme.md

 }
 ```

+*Note:* To keep things easy, we're using the same normalization functions here.
+In practice, if your two data sources use different stop/line/headsign notations, you will need to use data-source-specific implementations.

 Now, we're going to use `match-gtfs-rt-to-gtfs/build-index.js` to import additional data into the database that is needed for matching:

 ```bash